osism/release/notes/3.0.0/NOTES.md

 * Dnsdist is available as a new service
 * Cgit is available as a new service
 * FRRouting is availalbe as a new service
+* OpenStack Xena is available and the new default release of OpenStack

 ## Removals